thegreatape/thegreata.pe-source/_posts/2012-06-02-notes-on-scala-seven-languages-in-seven-weeks.markdown

 ---
 layout: post
-title: "Notes on Scala: Seven Languages In Seven Weeks"
+title: 'Notes on Scala: Seven Languages In Seven Weeks'
 date: 2012-06-16 12:53
 comments: true
 categories:
+redirect_from:
+- "/notes-on-scala-seven-languages-in-seven-weeks"
 ---

 After Prolog's brain-bending, it was a bit of a relief to tackle Scala and return to a more familiar general-purpose language with a C-descended syntax.